rsdoiel/mkpage/INSTALL.md

 | Linux/Intel | mkpage-VERSION_NUMBER-linux-amd64.zip   | linux_amd64            |
 | Raspbery Pi | mkpage-VERSION_NUMBER-raspbian-arm7.zip | raspbian_arm7          |

-## Basic installation process
+## The basic recipe

 + Download the zip file matching your platform
 + Unzip it
 + Copy the contents of the "bin" folder to a folder in your shell's path (e.g. $HOME/bin).
++ Adjust you PATH if needed
-+ test to see if it worked, adjust your PATH if needed
++ test to see if it worked

 ### Mac OS X